Il était une fois... (album)

 Il était une fois... ([il etɛtyn fwa], lit.
 'Once upon a time') is the third studio album by French rapper Black M, released on 13 September 2019.
 It consists of 17 tracks including 9 featurings with Bigflo & Oli, Heuss l'Enfoiré, Soolking, PLK, Koba LaD and Niro.

 Genesis

 In September 2018, Black M announced on social networks that he was preparing his third album, which should be released in September 2019 and be accompanied by a tour.
 He released the first single from this future album on 3 June 2019 which is called Bon (Prologue).
 On 13 September 2019, three years after the release of his previous album, Black M released his third studio album, Il était une fois...

-Rception
+Reception

 Commercial reception

 During its first week of operation, the disc sold only 5,600 copies, reaching 9,000 sales at the end of the third week.
 A disappointing performance for the artist in view of the sales of his previous albums.
 Despite good promotion and several appearances on television, the record was a real commercial failure.